Stop the War Coalition: Syrian Civil War (2016–2019)

 Symptomatic of the rot at the heart of Stop the War Coalition is former chair Andrew Murray's article published in the Morning Star in October.
 A leading official in the anti-war movement, Murray blasted the West but didn't even mention Russia's mass killing of women and children in Syria.

 In a January 2017 interview entitled "Here's what Jeremy Corbyn could do, to win in 2020", Tatchell spoke positively of Corbyn, who he has known for more than three decades, but called on Corbyn to distance himself from StWC:

 It's very difficult to justify how any Left Wing person can support StWC while it maintains its current double standards.
 I think he needs to recognise STW is a deeply flawed organisation with deeply flawed politics.

+In April 2017, Syrian refugee Hassan Akkad described being "shouted down" at a StWC demonstration at Downing Street when he asked why the group was not protesting Assad's government.

 One of Corbyn's speeches at a Stop The War event, dating from 2011, featured in a Conservative Party attack ad in June 2017, with an extract used to portray him as soft on terrorism.

-Writing in the Jewish Chronicle, Daniel Sugarman said that, in the two years before May 2017, the StWC website had removed a number of articles from its website.
-One piece, by Alison Weir, concerned unsubstantiated allegations about the massacre of Israeli athletes at the 1972 Munich Olympics.
-Another, by Richard Falk, was titled "Time to go to war with Israel as the only path to peace in the Middle East".

 StWC opposed Western airstrikes in Syria in April 2018, launched in response to a chemical attack on Douma, a suburb of Damascus.
 It said that the “overwhelming majority of people in this country oppose this action just as they have opposed the series of wars of the last seventeen years”.
 This statement was fact-checked by The Week, which found the UK public was actually evenly split.

+2020–21

 In 2020, it demonstrated in opposition to war with Iran in the wake of the US assassination of Qasem Soleimani, an Iranian general.
 It said the assassination was "an act of war by Donald Trump.
 The act was carried out in Baghdad, violating all agreements with the Iraqi government.
-Both Iran and Iraq will retaliate."In May 2021, it protested alongside the Palestine Solidarity Campaign against Israeli airstrikes on Gaza, and again in June 2021 to call for sanctions on Israel.
+Both Iran and Iraq will retaliate."

+In May 2021, it protested alongside the Palestine Solidarity Campaign against Israeli airstrikes on Gaza, and again in June 2021 to call for sanctions on Israel.